 Listen for frightening wheezes

 Sudden scares in haunted houses or running around to get treats can put your child at risk of an asthma attack.
 If your child has mold allergies, all the little feet kicking up dead leaves can increase their risk for an attack, too.
+Many displays or haunted houses have smoking machine and fog effects will can also trigger an attack.
 Keep an eye on your child’s breathing and consider what activities are safe.